Mission Activities & Programs

 In support of recovery for those who have suffered from the effects of addiction, Trinity is home to several AA meetings each week.
 Those interested in attending a meeting may contact the church office for groups and meeting times, or may visit this link: betteraddictioncare.com/aa-meetings-park-hills-mo

 Mineral Area Homeschool Community**

-On Thursdays each week Trinity is happy to host the Mineral Area Homeschool Community, a cooperative of homeschooling families who meet together for community, socialization, and a classroom environment with lectures and hands-on learning.
+On Fridays each week Trinity is happy to host the Mineral Area Homeschool Community, a cooperative of homeschooling families who meet together for community, socialization, and a classroom environment with lectures and hands-on learning.